jasonscholefield/jade-email-blueprints/README.md

 #### SASS and automatic CSS inlining
 Write your css in an external file and get all those styles automatically inlined.
 Stylesheets will also be included in the head of the file so your media queries will work nicely.

-Keep your styles in an external SASS file and use clever variables to keep your code clean.
+Keep your styles in an external SASS file and use variables to keep your code clean.

 ![](https://raw.github.com/DeckardPain/jade-email-blueprints/master/github/css.jpg)

 ---
-#### Gulp tasks for exporting
+#### Gulp tasks for exporting (WIP)
 `gulp export` generates a version-numbered-zip-file with images and html to send to your clients and an html file with img.zip to import into Campaign Monitor.
 These files can be found in `export/zip` and `export/campaignmonitor`.